google/guetzli/README.md

 **Note:** Guetzli uses a large amount of memory.
 You should provide 300MB of memory per 1MPix of the input image.

+**Note:** Guetzli uses a significant amount of CPU time.
+You should count on using about 1 minute of CPU per 1 MPix of input image.

 To try out Guetzli you need to [build](#building) or [download](https://github.com/google/guetzli/releases) the Guetzli binary.
 The binary reads a PNG or JPEG image and creates an optimized JPEG image: